Our National Conversation

 • overall clutteredness to the same three pages, as well as the homepage

-• while the current navigation bar is intuitive, it may be good to expand and create more subsections for easier navigation to a particular section on a page
+• create additional subsections for easier navigation to a particular section on a page

 • ensure “Explain That” page is intuitive to users on its purpose as a Civic Ed page